jimflynn/kuwa-tcup/Client/readme.txt

-Instructions for building an drunning the client:
+Instructions for building and running the client:

 1. Install nodeJS, npm